Massachusetts

 Overview of RCRAInfo

 Massachusetts utilizes the federal RCRAInfo system for biennial RCRA reports.
-MA requires electronic reporting to ensure a unified, standardized platform that is accessible to all authorized agencies across the state.
+Massachusetts requires electronic reporting to ensure a unified, standardized platform that is accessible to all authorized agencies across the state.

 How to Submit a Hazardous Waste Report in RCRAInfo